isar/isar/docs/docs/queries.md

 ## Where clauses

-Where clauses are a very powerful tool but it can be a little difficult to get them right.
+Where clauses are a very powerful tool, but it can be a little challenging to get them right.

-In contrast to filters where clauses use the indexes, you defined in the schema to check the query conditions.
+In contrast to filters where clauses use the indexes you defined in the schema to check the query conditions.
 Querying an index is a lot faster than filtering each record individually.

 ➡️ Learn more: [Indexes](indexes)